centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

     </If>
 </VirtualHost>
 ```
-9. Then you have to retrieve the x509 certificate file (`ca_demo.crt`) and import it into your browser's certificate manager.
+9. Then you have to retrieve the x509 certificate file (**ca_demo.crt**) and import it into your browser's certificate manager.

 Now you have your self-signed certificate, you can perform the following procedure to activate HTTPS mode on your Apache server.

 ### Activating HTTPS mode on your web server

-1. Install SSL module for Apache:
+1. Install SSL module for Apache

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">